projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 Note that while a self-hosted installation of Calico is typically done all at once (via calico.yaml), it is recommended to perform upgrades one component at a time.

-#### Upgrading the Calico policy controller
+#### Upgrading the Calico Kubernetes controllers

-In a self-hosted Calico installation, the calico/kube-policy-controller is run under a Deployment.
-As such, it can be upgraded via the standard [Deployment mechanism](http://kubernetes.io/docs/user-guide/deployments/#updating-a-deployment).
+In a self-hosted Calico installation, the calico/kube-controllers container is run as a deployment.
+As such, it can be upgraded via the standard [deployment mechanism](http://kubernetes.io/docs/user-guide/deployments/#updating-a-deployment).

-To upgrade the policy controller, simply apply changes to the Deployment specification and Kubernetes will do the rest.
+To upgrade the controllers, simply apply changes to the deployment specification and Kubernetes will do the rest.

 ```
-kubectl apply -f policy-controller.yaml
+kubectl apply -f new-controllers.yaml
 ```

-> **Note**: The Deployment must use `.spec.strategy.type==Recreate` to
+> **Note**: The deployment must use `.spec.strategy.type==Recreate` to
 > ensure that at most one instance of the controller is running at a time.
 {: .alert .alert-info}

-##### Upgrading from pre-2.0

-_Some earlier versions of the calico/kube-policy-controller were deployed as a ReplicaSet rather than a Deployment.
-To upgrade from the ReplicaSet to a Deployment, follow these steps:_

-- _Scale the existing ReplicaSet to 0 replicas_

-    ```
-    kubectl scale rs -n kube-system calico-policy-controller --replicas=0
-    ```

-- _Deploy the new policy controller as a Deployment_

-    ```
-    kubectl apply -f policy-controller.yaml
-    ```

 #### Upgrading the Calico DaemonSet